kmatarese/glide/README.md

 In this case it is also necessary to specify the cursor_type so `RowSQLExtractor` can create a dict-based cursor for query execution within the subprocess as required by `RowSQLExtractor`.

-> **Note:** any args/kwargs passed to RuntimeContext will be passed to the function when called.
+Any args/kwargs passed to RuntimeContext will be passed to the function when called.

 ### Cleaning Up